PIGB Shortchanges the Environment and Local Communities: Withhold Accent – CSOs, Host Communities Charge President Buhari

 The groups further pointed out that many of the provisions of the piece-meal Bill are at variance with the demands of accountability.
 In the proposed law (Section 4), the Nigeria Petroleum Regulatory Commission is to take over and perform role currently performed by the Petroleum Inspectorate, the Department of Petroleum Resources (DPR) and the Petroleum Pricing Regulatory Agency (PPPRA).
 According to Dr Simon Amadougboha, an expert in energy law, “the Commission is saddled with functions that are at cross-purpose with each other.
 For example, Section 5(f) mandates the commission to “promote an enabling environment for investments in the Petroleum Industry” and in so doing “ensure that regulations are fair and balanced for all classes of Lessees, Licensees, permit Holders, Consumers and other Stakeholders”.
 A Commission with such mandate cannot by itself turn around to (Section 5(a), “ensure strict implementation of environmental policies, laws, regulations and standards as pertains to oil and gas operations”.

-Dr. Simon Amadougboha(left), Legal expert and lead speaker and Dr. Isaac ‘Asume’ Osuoka(right), ED Social Action, At the Town Hall Meeting
+Dr. Simon Amadougboha(left), Legal expert and lead speaker and Dr. Isaac ‘Asume’ Osuoka(right), ED Alone, At the Town Hall Meeting

 The groups described as sad and an aberration, the rejection and deletion from the Bill by the National Assembly, of all provisions that may give room for the Federal Ministry of Environment to demand environmental compliance in the petroleum industry as obtains in other parts of the world.
 Instead, the National Assembly has passed a PIGB that removes the powers of the Federal Ministry of Environment and other environmental regulatory agencies over environmental issues in the petroleum industry in Nigeria.